sascha432/trailing_edge_dimmer/docs/protocol.md

 ***Note:*** This command cancels all previous *DIMMER_COMMAND_WRITE_EEPROM* commands that have not been executed yet.
 If the configuration was set to be saved, it will be saved as well.

 It is recommended to execute this command several times after the initial calibration.
-This ensures that several copies of the configuration exist and can be used in case of a read failure or damanged EEPROM cells.
+This ensures that several copies of the configuration exist and can be used in case of a read failure or damaged EEPROM cells.

     +I2CT=17,89,93[,92]